Key Research Areas

 Our research focuses on the relations between the EU and its immediate neighborhood: the Western Balkan states, Turkey, and the Middle East and Northern Africa (MENA) region.
 We examine the effects of the EU accession processes, the European Neighborhood Policy, and analyze the foreign policies of these countries towards the EU.
 We further investigate the societal and political dynamics within these countries with a focus on democratization processes, the factors which contribute to the rise of authoritarian and illiberal forces, the functioning of state and political institutions, as well as their impact on the foreign relations of the respective states.

-Our research is regionally focused on the EU, the Western Balkans, Turkey, the MENA region, and China.
+We have a regional focus on the EU, the Western Balkans, Turkey, the MENA region, China and the Indo-Pacific.
 We additionally provide expertise on the role of the USA in the world and Euro-Atlantic relations.